In this article:

 - Blend for a few minutes until a smooth consistency is achieved and serve.

 - Check whether the aloe vera you are using is suitable for internal consumption.
 If it is meant for external use only, do not make the juice with it.

 - Give the aloe vera leaf a thorough wash before extracting the gel.

 - You may use ½ teaspoon of dried ginger if you are out of fresh ginger for the smoothie.

 - You may replace drinking water with coconut water to boost the nutritional content of the smoothie.

-- If flaxseeds are not available, you may add chia seeds soaked in water instead.
+- If flaxseeds are not available, you may use chia seeds soaked in water instead.

 - Consume the smoothie immediately as it may start losing color if left for long.

 Aloe vera juice may be added in moderation to your everyday diet to reap its health benefits.
-It is recommended to consult your doctor before consuming aloe vera, especially if you are pregnant, breastfeeding, on medication, or have any health ailments.
+It is recommended to consult your doctor before consuming aloe vera.